JEP draft: JEP: Add a JDatePicker UI Component to the Swing UI Toolkit (Preview)

 Description

-The proposal is to add new public APIs implementing a Date Picker to the existing javax.swing package.
+The proposal is to add new public APIs under the javax.swing package hierarchy in the java.desktop module.
 These APIs will provide a JDatePicker UI component which allows a user to select a date from a calendar view.

 The Date Picker is designed to be either embedded in a container or to be used via a popup dialog API.
 A user selected date from the calendar view is copied to the textfield provided by Date Picker, and vice versa.
-Both are initialised either with an initial value either set by the application or by a default date which is the current date.
-The calendar view will always be a month view and supports display of year, month, weeks, and days of the week.
-Forward and backward navigation buttons provide navigation through month/year, one count on every click.
-Month and Year can be selected by respective panels which opens up when clicked on Month/Year Label.
+Both are initialized with an initial value, which is either set by the application or by a default date which is the current date.
+The calendar view is always a month view and supports display of year, month, weeks, and days of the week.
+Forward and backward navigation buttons provide navigation through Month or Year.
+Current Month or Year can be selected using an appropriate panel which will open up when clicking on the Month or Year Label.

 JDatePicker provides APIs to